Tingling Joints: Causes and Possible Treatments

 The most common include:

 - Rheumatoid arthritis is inflammation of the joint.
 It may affect multiple different joints.
-Generally, it’s seen in the fingers, arms, and knees.
+Generally, it affects the fingers, arms, and knees.

 - It usually starts between 30 and 60 years of age, and it’s more common in women than men.
 There are no differences in incidence between races nor place of residence.